cheng-kang/wildfire/README.md

 ## Intro

-`wildfire` aims to be an **it-just-works** comment system for personal websites, like your `Hexo` blogs.
+`wildfire` aims to be an **it-just-works** comment plug-in for personal websites, like your `Hexo` blogs.
 It takes advantage of free real-time databases ([Firebase](https://firebase.google.com) and [Wilddog](https://wilddog.com)) to store your comments data, and provide you real-time communicating experience.

 Continue reading [Get Started](https://wildfire.js.org/#/preface), and start your journey with `wildfire`!